Choosing Toys Mindfully

 - Art Materials

 Pick more sensory-rich art materials like paint over markers.
 But any open-ended and basic art material is an amazing toy for any age.
-Paint, paper, cardboard boxes, play dough, colored pencils or crayons… check out my page, The Messy Zone, if you’d like more ideas.
+Paint, paper, cardboard boxes, play dough, colored pencils or crayons… check out my Amazon shop for The Messy Zone, if you’d like more ideas.

 I love play silks!
 They can be imagined into limitless ways – a cape, blanket, towel, tent, flag, pirates hat, ballroom dress, a river, a uniform, belt – they are endlessly pleasing.
 By investing in a set of silk scarves, you can avoid collecting the bulky, hard to store princess dresses and fireman’s costume, etc. You can purchase some like these or make them yourself.